Utkatasana or Chair Pose - Top Benefits and Variations

 • Targets the muscles supporting the knees

-Standing-Wall Squat Variation
+Standing Wall Squat Variation

 By positioning the hands on the wall and gradually lowering into a squatting position, the knees and ankles experience the necessary pressure to build strength and stability.
 This variation is beneficial for individuals who may be recovering from knee injuries or looking to improve their knee muscle strength.